 Starting with the power supply section, my customer asked that the 25,000uf 55v main capacitors be replaced, so after an analysis of the available options two Nippon Chemicon 27,000uf 100v units were installed, the original units were also Nippon Chemicon.
 These units are about 20mm taller, but the same diameter, and sit inside the case with no problems.
-As these had been done I decided to replace the main rectifier diodes, so Fairchild 1N5402were installed.
+As these had been done I decided to replace the main rectifier diodes, so UF5402 diodes were installed.
 The power supply capacitors were replaced with Nichicon PW series, except for C706 which is Bipolar, and here a Nichicon BP type was used.
+The relay was also replaced.

-The tone control board caps (C409/C410) were replaced with Nichicon KL series low leakage units.
+The tone control board caps (C409/C410) were now replaced with Nichicon UES series bipolar MUSE caps.

 All the switches and controls were deoxed , and the unit aligned as per the service manual.